Minhtality/coffee/README.md

 The backend is built with [Strapi](https://strapi.io/). for integrated content management.

+## Image optimization

+Images are optimized using [Cloudinary](https://cloudinary.com/).
+Cloudinary is a cloud-based image and video management service for websites and mobile apps, covering everything from image and video uploads, storage, manipulations, optimizations to delivery.

 ## Development

 Currently, only the backend is available for development.
 The front-end is still in development.